Lawrence & Gibson

 Lawrence & Gibson is an independent publisher founded in Wellington, New Zealand in 2005.
 The organisation functions as a non-profit worker collective where profits are split 50/50 between author and publisher.

 Their most notable releases are Richard Meros' On the condition and possibilities of Helen Clark taking me as Her Young Lover (2005) and Brannavan Gnanalingam's Sprigs (2020).
-As of 2021, the collective is steered by Murdoch Stephens (co-founder) and Brannavan Gnanalingam (2011).
+As of 2023, the collective is steered by Murdoch Stephens (co-founder), Brannavan Gnanalingam (2011) and Thomasin Sleigh, all of whom have released multiple titles with the collective.